afcarl/fss17/lace2.md

 sharing.
 Here:

-- data owners incrementally add data to a cache passed among them and contribute â€œinteresting€ data that are not similar to the current content of the cache.
+- data owners incrementally add data to a cache passed among them and contribute "interesting" data that are not similar to the current content of the cache.
 -  before data
 owner i passes the cache to data owner j, privacy is preserved